ubports/docs.ubports.com/sdk/apps/qml/QtQml/Defining JavaScript Resources In QML.rst

 .. _sdk_qtqml_defining_javascript_resources_in_qml:

 QtQml Defining JavaScript Resources In QML
 ==========================================

 The program logic for a QML application may be defined in JavaScript.
 The JavaScript code may either be defined in-line in QML documents, or separated into JavaScript files (known as ``JavaScript Resources`` in QML).

 There are two different kinds of JavaScript resources which are supported in QML: code-behind implementation files, and shared (library) files.
 Both kinds of JavaScript resource may be `imported </sdk/apps/qml/QtQml/qtqml-javascript-imports/>`_  by other JavaScript resources, or included in `QML modules </sdk/apps/qml/QtQml/qtqml-modules-topic/>`_ .

-.. rubric:: Code-Behind Implementation Resource
-   :name: code-behind-implementation-resource

 Most JavaScript files imported into a QML document are stateful implementations for the QML document importing them.
 In these cases, each instance of the QML object type defined in the document requires a separate copy of the JavaScript objects and state in order to behave correctly.

 The default behavior when importing JavaScript files is to provide a unique, isolated copy for each QML component instance.
 If that JavaScript file does not import any resources or modules with a ``.import`` statement, its code will run in the same scope as the QML component instance and consequently can access and manipulate the objects and properties declared in that QML component.
 Otherwise, it will have its own unique scope, and objects and properties of the QML component should be passed to the functions of the JavaScript file as parameters if they are required.

 An example of a code-behind implementation resource follows: